Filip-Vacko/Test-project/TESTING.md

 You should get back a response and also a message in the console.

 4. **A simple promise** - tested automatically with a post request described above.

+5. **A json validator Ajv** - This one is also tested automatically with the post request.
+However, you can check it working with a post request that does not have a property called "id" in its body.
+It should throw an error in such case.